ankit-kumarz/eCommerce_Price_Comparison_Traker/README.md

-# 🛒 eCommerce Price Comparison Tracker Platform:
+# 🛒 eCommerce Price Comparison Tracker Platform

 ## 🚀 Overview:
 This project is an **# eCommerce Price Comparison Platform** built in a **hackathon** which is host by IIIT UNA .
 It enables users to compare real-time prices of products across multiple platforms like **Flipkart, Amazon, and meesho , croma **, providing an efficient shopping experience with features like **AI-driven price trend analysis, review authenticity filtering, and automated price drop alerts**.